jbock-java/jbock/README.md

 If none of these rules apply, compilation will fail.

-When a custom collector is defined, then its *input* type must equal the mapper's return type, or if no mapper is defined, it must equal the return type of the `abstract` method.
+When a custom collector is defined, then its *input* type must be the mapper's return type, or if no mapper is defined, it must be one of the auto types.
+Its *output* type must be the return type of the `abstract` method.
 The *skew* of a parameter with a custom collector is always *repeatable*.
 This can be summarized in another table: